RedAngel121/NytePack/README.md

 ~ BUILD TEAM NOTES ~

 Pack Build Rules are as follows:
-1. No Teleporting items or players
+1. No Teleporting items or players (CoRail's Death Key Exception)
 2. No Backpacks or On-Person Inventory Storage (mod/item specific things like the Agricraft Pouch are fine)
-3. Theme is more Dieselpunk Factory with long-term play and community goals
+3. Theme is more Dieselpunk Factory with long-term goals and community play
+4. Mod Interconnectivity is desired between Create/IE/other tech mods (Which one do we want producing power?)
-4. Update to 1.20.1 if ALL mods are available (after update look into C:TFMG and NuclearCraft)
+5. Update to 1.20.1 if ALL mods are available (after update look into C:TFMG and NuclearCraft)

 We need to dive into Vein Mining and by extension...
 Farming
 - Determine how Vein Mining is actually going to affect the player hunger and tool durability

-Right now we have EXTREMELY large veins sparsely placed in the world, no other ore gen exists (other than Create's world gen stuff)
+Right now we have EXTREMELY large veins sparsely placed in the world, no other ore gen exists other than Create's world gen stuff

 "Ore Factories" will have different ways of processing ore per type:
 - Initial layout will be one raw chunk of ore in a furnace makes a nugget